marius-test/tiled_dungeon/README.md

 ### License & Copyright

-© 2025 Void Studios - Marius Briscut, Mélanie Saulo, and Paul Suatean.
+© 2025 Void Studios - Marius Briscut.
 All rights reserved.

 This project, including all code, assets, and content, is the intellectual property of Void Studios and its authors.
 Unauthorized copying, distribution, or use is prohibited without explicit permission.